GameFeeder/GameFeeder/CONTRIBUTING.md

 You will need to create a Discord bot if you want to test out the Discord notification functionalities.

-To do that, first follow [this](https://discordpy.readthedocs.io/en/latest/discord.html) tutorial to create the bot.
-This will give you with a token ("Client Secret").
+To do that, first follow [this](https://discordpy.readthedocs.io/en/latest/discord.html) tutorial to create an application with a bot.
+This provide you with a bot token.
 Copy & paste that in the `config/api_config.json`, in the `bots.discord.token` field.
+Make sure to take the bot's token and not the application's client secret, it won't work otherwise.

 ### Telegram Bot